ALRW/dayAsADev/courseSections/section1.md

 ```
 Hello Ruby
 ```
-You've just written a command-line program: you run from the command line and it outputs to the command line!
+You've just written a command-line program: you run it from the command line and it outputs to the command line!

+:twisted_rightwards_arrows: At this point lets do our first switchover and move onto the next section.

 [Previous section](./section0.md) | [Continue to Step 2](./section2.md)